Kung Fu

 Pre-Requisites

 Learning a new martial art and in particular, a kung fu or tai chi style can be an overwhelming experience.
 There is no particular preparation to commence your training journey.
-However, you can bring some of the attributes (discussed below) that are very helpful to give you an optimal learning experience and mutually beneficial relationship between students and instructors at our club.
+However, you can bring some of the attributes (discussed below) that are very helpful to give you an optimal learning experience and build a mutually beneficial relationship between students and instructors at our club.
 Our organization’s values and expectations are the following:

 - Abide by our rules of conduct that is distributed and discussed with students on their first day